merberenson/README.md/README.md

 Graduate Student @ Georgia Tech
 -------------------------------

 I'm a graduate student at the Georgia Institute of Technology, specializing in Computing Systems.
-I've worked on a variety of projects involving RISC-V assembly, C, C++, and Python.
+I've worked on a variety of projects involving RISC-V assembly, C, C++, JavaScript, and Python.
 More recently, I completed undergraduate research at Georgia State University involving thermal, airflow, and flow rate analysis in a high performance system.
 For my capstone project, I built an intelligent employee shift scheduling application for a local hospital's neonatal intensive care unit using MERN stack.

 * 🌍  I'm based in Atlanta, Georgia
 * 🖥️  See my portfolio at [LinkedIn](https://www.linkedin.com/in/meredith-berenson/)